Sulfasalazine: Pharmacology

 Around 90% of a dose of sulfasalazine reaches the colon, where most of it is metabolized by bacteria into sulfapyridine and mesalazine (also known as 5-aminosalicylic acid or 5-ASA).
 Both metabolites are active; most of the sulfapyridine is absorbed and then further metabolized, but most mesalazine is not, and remains in the colon.

 A mix of unchanged, hydroxylated, and glucuronidated sulfapyridine is eliminated in urine, as is acetylated mesalazine and unmetabolized sulfasalazine.

 The mechanism of action is not clear, but it appears that sulfasalazine and its metabolites have immunosuppressive, antibacterial, and anti-inflammatory effects.
-It also appears to inhibit the cystine-glutamate antiporter.
+It also appears to inhibit the cystine-glutamate antiporter, as well as sepiapterin reductase.

 Chemistry

 It is a codrug which is a combination of sulfapyridine and 5-aminosalicylic acid coupled with an azo linkage.

 Cost

 In people with rheumatoid arthritis, the cost-effectiveness of sulfasalazine is improved by combining it with other drugs.
 It is commonly used in treating inflammatory bowel disease in part due to its cost effectiveness.